For Healthcare Providers

 Children with ET – A guide for parents, teachers and other caring adults

-Brain Tissue Donation: A Legacy of Love – Brain tissue donation information
+Brain Tissue Donation: A Legacy of Love – How patients can donate brain tissue in order to further essential tremor research

 Glossary of Common Terms – An alphabetical listing of common words, terms and procedures associated with essential tremor

-Healthcare providers can order the education materials listed above from the IETF.
-Although all of our education materials are free for healthcare providers, please consider making a donation to offset shipping and handling costs.
+Healthcare providers can order quantities of the education materials listed above from the IETF at no charge.
+Although all of our education materials are free for healthcare providers, please consider making a donation to help offset our shipping and handling costs.

 IETF ET Research Grants

-Please fill out the application and complete the other requirements listed on the application in order to be considered.
-The IETF is requesting proposals for grants addressing the nosology, etiology, pathogenesis, treatment or other topics relevant to essential tremor.
+In order to be considered for an IETF Research Grant, please review the materials and complete the application below.
+The IETF only seeks proposals that address the nosology, etiology, pathogenesis, or treatment of essential tremor, or other topics relevant to essential tremor.
 Concise, clearly written proposals that are hypothesis-driven have the best chance of being funded.
-The scope of the proposals.

 Clinical Differentiation of Essential Tremor and Parkinson’s Disease